-Jane Gow - Founder and Executive Director- Southlake, TX
+Jane Gow - Founder and Executive Director- Dallas, TX

 Jane Gow (aka Hương) brings to BeKinder Coffee Project an extensive and varied background.
 She has been in IT for over 30 years as a Project Manager and Customer Success Manager.
 The Be Kinder Coffee Project believes that kindness is more than a quality – it is a calling.
 Through delicious coffee, sustainable practices, and a commitment to helping others, we believe everyone can make a lasting difference in the world simply by choosing to be kind.
 Kindness is the first step to dismantling systems of oppression.